ysshah95/beginner_tutorials/README.md

 ```

 ## Running the Code
 After following the build instructions, run following commands in seperate terminals.
-Make sure your current directory in terminal is ~/catkin_ws.
+Make sure your current directory in terminal is ~/catkin_ws/.

-Set environment vairables and run roscore in a new terminal:
+Set environment variables and run roscore in that terminal:
 ```
 source devel/setup.bash
 roscore